zachflower/flower.codes/_posts/2017-02-28-speed-up-craft-admin.md

 It should be noted here that, while copying the admin resources into a publicly accessible directory is a fast and simple fix, it doesn't account for Craft updates.
 Making this solution future-proof is out of the scope of this post, however in an environment that offers atomic deployments like Heroku, establishing a build-process to keep the `admin/public/resources` folder in sync with the `craft/app/resources` is a relatively straightforward process.

 Craft is far from a perfect CMS solution, but perfect or not, its popularity warrants a clear understanding of its limitations.
 While Craft's admin panel can be a significant resource hog, this quick fix is a viable solution that will help reduce cost and improve the end-user experience.

+## (Update 2017-11-16) And now, a plugin!

+I received an email today from [Matt Shearing](https://github.com/matt-adigital), a developer over at [A Digital](http://www.adigital.co.uk), about a [Craft plugin](https://github.com/a-digital/cmsspeedup) they created that automates this process a bit.
+Because he did a better job explaining what his own plugin does than I would be able to, here's an excerpt from the email he sent me:

+> ...
+I noticed your warning around updates to the cms and decided to create a plugin around this.
+>
+> The initial install copies the files automatically, and whenever an update to the cms occurs, it removes this new folder and then repeats the initial process to create a fresh copy.
+When the plugin is uninstalled it completely removes our folder.
+>
+> This was just done internally so that we don’t need to keep on copying the files.
+If this helps you or any of your readers though, I’ve made it available on GitHub here: [https://github.com/a-digital/cmsspeedup](https://github.com/a-digital/cmsspeedup)...